ViolationHandler-exe/TOML-UI/README.md

 # TOML-UI
 TLDR: Uses python to create a UI given a TOML file with comments included as ToolTips.
 Saves the values you enter.

-Limitations: Cannot display large values for variables.
+**Limitations**: Cannot display large values for variables.
 The limit is 400 characters long, which can happen during listing of items/dimensions (more typically during listing of items by their mod type too; Example: "fins:river_pebble_snail").

 This project was thought up while playing modded Minecraft dealing with all the TOML config files I wanted a quicker way to edit them.
 So, with the help of chatGPT, I created one.